Gilgamech/website/Gillogisms.md

 1. Geconomical
 1. Gedorable
 1. Gender studies doesn't actually study genders - instead it studies sexualities and expressions; psychology and sociology instead of anatomy and physiology.
 1. 'Get woke go broke' aka the vast unprofitability of extreme Leftism is largely derived from a lack of marketable skills, due to the prioritization of ideology over education or experience.
 Often, it was used as an excuse for firing expensive experienced employees and replacing them with cheaper college-aged adults.
+Not ageism even so much as 'wageism'.
 1. Getting old is really getting old.
 (Aging is becoming stale.)
 1. Ghast of Christmas Past.
 1. Gillie Galley